anupama1990/Artery-C/README.md

 # Artery-C

 Cellular Vehicle-to-X (Cellular V2X) is a communication technology that aims to facilitate the communication among vehicles and with the roadside infrastructure.
 Introduced with LTE Release 14,Cellular V2X enables device-to-device communication to support road safety and traffic efficiency applications.
 We present ``Artery-C``, a simulation framework for the performance evaluation of Cellular V2X protocols and V2X applications.
 Our simulator relies on the simulation framework ``SimuLTE`` and substantially extends it by implementing a dedicated sidelink interface, sidelink resource allocation modes along with control and user planes.
 Artery-C integrates seamlessly with Artery framework which enables the simulation of standardized V2X messages at the facilities layer as well as the coupling to the mobility simulator SUMO.
-A specific feature ofArtery-C is the support of dynamic switching between all modes of Cellular V2X.
+A specific feature of Artery-C is the support of dynamic switching between all modes of Cellular V2X.

 # Relevant Literature
-For further details about the salient featrues of Artery-C simulator and sidelink mode switching, please refer to the publications/documents stored here:
+For further details about the salient features of Artery-C simulator and sidelink mode switching, please refer to the publications/documents stored here:

 -[Documents](https://github.com/anupama1990/Documents.git)

 Further details on the implementation of Artery can be found here:

 -[Artery](https://github.com/riebl/artery.git)